 Additional admission requirements

-Applicants offered admission to MSHS programs must also comply with prevailing institutional policies and procedures regarding:
+Applicants offered admission to Mayo School of Health Sciences programs must comply with prevailing institutional policies and procedures regarding:

-- Health Insurance Portability and Accountability Act (HIPAA), Confidentiality, and other training deemed necessary by Mayo Clinic and/or the MSHS program.
+- Health Insurance Portability and Accountability Act (HIPAA), confidentiality, and other training deemed necessary by Mayo Clinic or the Mayo School of Health Sciences program

 Students are required to exhibit professional and ethical conduct at all times.